 Given the level of concern currently relating to children's mental health, CELT have a mental health and well-being policy outlining how to identify and support children who may be at risk or self-harming.

-KCSIE 2022 highlights the importance of having a Mental Health Lead in school.
+KCSIE 2023 highlights the importance of having a Mental Health Lead in school.
 Their role is to ensure with the governors that there are clear systems and processes in school for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
-The Mental Health Lead is also responsible for overseeing the in-house mental health support and school's well-being offer, as well as supporting staff to ensure they are adequately trained and raising mental health awareness across the school.
+The Mental Health Lead is also responsible for overseeing the in-house mental health support and school's wellbeing offer, as well as supporting staff to ensure they are adequately trained and

-5. Reporting your concerns
+Reporting your concerns